 If you are in need of some expert mortgage advice in Nottingham regarding a Bad or Adverse Credit situation, then Get in Touch with our responsive and experienced team of mortgage advisors here at Nottinghammoneyman.
 We’ll use our accrued twenty plus years worth of knowledge to our advantage, working extra hard to try and ensure we have a clear and concise plan of action for your credit score and hopefully, if all goes right, an eventual mortgage for you.

-Completing a credit score for a mortgage is not a difficult task, however, sometimes the applicants are unable to meet the lender’s criteria.
-This is due to the fact that certain mortgage lenders have a high set of requirements that must be met by the applicant.
-There are instances where you may be unable to meet the credit score for the mortgage and the lender is not able to communicate properly about the reasons why you failed.
-We know this can be frustrating.
+Even though carrying out a credit score for a mortgage is not a challenging task, we do find that some applicants are unable to meet the lender’s criteria.
+This happens cause certain mortgage lenders have a high set of requirements to meet the lender’s criteria.
+In some cases, applicants may not be able to meet the credit for the mortgage and you may find the lender will not communicate to you the reason for this.
+This is usually the case if you approach a bank and can be a frustrating matter to many.

-Remember, if your application is rejected by one lender, you may still have a chance of being accepted by another lender.
-For this, you need to have the least amount of credit footprints registered in your name.
-Your name in the systems should be as clean as possible and should not have any pending balance so that the lender can trust you and your credit score easily.
+In the case where one lender rejects you application, you may find that another lender accepts you.
+To determine this, you need to have the least amount of credit footprints registered in your name.
+This should be clean when your name is in the system and should not have a pending balance in order for your lender to trust you and your credit score easily.

-If you are looking for Specialist Mortgage Advice in Nottingham, you should keep in mind that every mortgage lender uses different methods to calculate the amount that you can borrow.
-As a matter of fact, you might find 10 different approaches from 10 different lenders for the same mortgage application.
+For those who are looking for Specialist Mortgage Advice in Nottingham, you need to take into account that every mortgage lender uses a range of methods to work out the amount that you can borrow.
+Therefore, you might find 10 different approaches from 10 different lenders for the same mortgage application.

-You might find one lender being more lenient if you are self-employed, with your overtime and bonuses counting towards 100% of your income.
-While some lenders might not consider bonuses as income, others might be generous enough to accept the tax credits, maintenance, and even child benefit.
+In some cases one lender may be more lenient if you are Self Employed in Nottingham, with your overtime and bonuses counting towards all of your income.
+Some lenders might not factor in bonuses as income, whereas, some might be lenient to accept tax credits, maintenance, as well as child benefit.

-The benefits of looking for Specialist Mortgage Advice in Nottingham are pretty helpful.
-A trusted mortgage broker will have knowledge of how to approach the lender and discuss the chances of your application getting through.
-Consulting us for an expert opinion will help you find out if you meet the lender’s requirements.
-You can then get to work on meeting those requirements in order to move forward with your potential mortgage.
+Approaching Specialist Mortgage Advice in Nottingham are very beneficial.
+An expert mortgage broker will have knowledge of how lenders work and speak about the chance of your application being successful.
+Contacting a professional for an expert opinion to see whether you will meet the lender’s requirements.
+From this, you can see what you need to do to meet those requirements so you can move forward with your potential mortgage.

 When lenders ask for your bank statements, they will be looking for many different things.
 However, their main objective is to assess whether or not you are able to manage your money responsibly and is likely to keep up to date with their mortgage payments.
 In recent months, one question is being asked by applicants quite a lot: “do gambling transactions look bad on my bank statements”.